Dragon's Breath Cave

-Martyn Farr records in his book "The Darkness Beckons" the exploration of the cave by a team of divers and cavers led by Roger Ellis and Charles Maxwell of the South African Spelaeological Association a year after the cave was identified in 1986 by cavers as being of significant size.
+Martyn Farr records in his book The Darkness Beckons the exploration of the cave by a team of divers and cavers led by Roger Ellis and Charles Maxwell of the South African Spelaeological Association a year after the cave was identified in 1986 by cavers as being of significant size.

 Extent and dimensions

-The entrance to the cave is a near vertical shaft in a dolomite outcropping at the foot of a low hill, and is quite narrow in places.
+The entrance to the cave is a near-vertical shaft in a dolomite outcropping at the foot of a low hill, and is quite narrow in places.
 Access is by rope to the surface of the lake.
 The water surface was measured at 59 metres below land surface datum at the cave mouth.
 The deepest point is 264 m below datum at a depth of 205 m by multibeam sonar measurement from the Sunfish underwater survey drone.
 The cave above the water was surveyed by laser.
-As of 2015 the deepest point reached by divers was 132 m.
+As of 2015, the deepest point reached by divers was 132 m.
 There is a small beach at the south end of the lake, quite far from the entry shaft, which is directly above the water at some distance from the shore.
-The cave slopes downward from the beach to the deepest point at about 40 to 45 degrees at the north end of the cave.
+The cave slopes downward from the beach to the deepest point at about 40–45° at the north end of the cave.
 The cave is wide and fairly straight, with the lake surface being visible from a large part of the flooded volume.
 Water depth below the entrance is about 60 m.
 The tunnel tapers down from about 575 ft wide and almost 200 ft high.